Norvik-Ucraft/NLP-Course/README.md

 word reduction, each with its own set of mapping rules. \
 _**Snowball**_ is the name of a stemming language, the algorithm used here is more acurately called the "English Stemmer" or "Porter2 Stemmer".
 It offers a slight improvment over the original Porter stemmer, both logic and speed.

+## Lemmatization
+In contrast to stemming, lemmatization looks beyond word reduction, and considers a language's  full vocabulary to apply a _morphological analysis_ to words.
+The lemma of 'was' is 'be' and the lemma of 'mice' is 'mouse'.
+Further, the lemma of 'meeting' might be 'meet' or 'meeting' depending on its use in a sentence.
+Note that lemmatization does not reduce words to their most basic synonym.
+Although lemmatization looks at surrounding text to determine a given word's part of speech, it does not categorize phrases.